microsoft/fluentui-blazor/README.md

 });
 builder.Services.AddScoped<IStaticAssetService, FileBasedStaticAssetService>();
 ```

 ### Tempory workaround for MAUI/WPF/Windows Forms issues
 Currently when using the WebView to run Blazor (so all Hybrid variants) the web-components script is not imported automatically (see [#404](https://github.com/microsoft/fluentui-blazor/issues/404).
 There is also an isue with loading the custom event handlers that are being configured by the web-components script.
 Until these are fixed on the WebView side, there is
 a workaround available, namely to intercept '_framework/blazor.modules.json' and provide proper JS initializers file (created by build).
 The needed	`initializersLoader.webview.js` has
-been added to the library and can be included with a script tag before the `_framework/blazor.webview.js` tag:
+been added to the library and needs to be included with a script tag **before** the `_framework/blazor.webview.js` script tag:

 ```xml
 <script app-name="{NAME OF YOUR APP}" src="./_content/Microsoft.Fast.Components.FluentUI/js/initializersLoader.webview.js"></script>